Gertrude Lawrence: Early stage career

 Charlot's Revue of 1926, starring Lawrence, Lillie, and Jack Buchanan, opened on Broadway in late 1925.
 In his review, Alexander Woollcott singled out Lawrence, calling her "the personification of style and sophistication" and "the ideal star."
 Like its predecessor, it toured following the Broadway run.
 It proved to be Lawrence's last project with Charlot.
 In November 1926, she became the first British performer to star in an American musical on Broadway when she opened in Oh, Kay!, with music by George Gershwin, lyrics by Ira Gershwin, and a book by Guy Bolton and P.G.
 Wodehouse.
 Following a run of 256 performances, the musical opened in London’s West End, where it ran for 213 performances.

 When Lawrence became romantically involved with Wall Street banker Bert Taylor in 1927, Philip Astley proposed marriage, an offer Lawrence refused because she knew Astley would expect her to leave the stage and settle in rural England.
 The two remained close until he married actress Madeleine Carroll in 1931.
 When Lawrence divorced Francis Gordon-Howley, she and Taylor became engaged and remained so for two years, with each free to enjoy a social life separate from the other.

 In 1928, Lawrence returned to Broadway opposite Clifton Webb in Treasure Girl, a Gershwin work she was confident would be a huge hit.
 Anticipating a long run, she arrived in New York with her daughter Pamela, a personal maid and two cars, and settled into a flat on Park Avenue.
 Her instincts about the musical were wrong; audiences had difficulty accepting her as an avaricious woman who double-crosses her lover, and it ran for only 68 performances.
-She starred opposite Leslie Howard in Candle Light, an Austrian play adapted by Wodehouse, in 1929, and in 1931 she and Noël Coward triumphed in his play Private Lives, first in the UK, and later on Broadway.
+She starred opposite Leslie Howard in Candle Light, an Austrian play adapted by Wodehouse, in 1929, and in 1930–31 she and Noël Coward triumphed in his play Private Lives, first in the UK, and later on Broadway.
 In 1930, Johnny Green composed his most famous song "Body and Soul" especially for Gertrude Lawrence.

 While working in Manhattan, Lawrence started studying with vocal coach Estelle Liebling to prepare for her performances on the Broadway stage.
-In 1936, Liebling began coaching seven-year-old Brooklyn resident Beverly Sills, who as an adult became a notable opera singer.
 Lawrence continued to study with Liebling for many years.